-- 5. directives the purpose for which we do not fully grasp, but which build trust and intimacy in relationship the chukim/chukot; - 6. long-term redemption/restoration-promoting decrees i.e. 'mishpatim'; - 7. stories that reveal the Holy One's character and how to and not to respond to Him i.e. 'testimonies' [in Hebrew, edut].
+- 3. 'devarim' general words of identity definition and mission activation; - 4. situation-specific life instructions the 'mitzvot'; - 5. directives the purpose for which we do not fully grasp, but which build trust and intimacy in relationship the chukim/chukot; - 6. long-term redemption/restoration-promoting decrees i.e. 'mishpatim'; - 7. stories that reveal the Holy One's character and how to and not to respond to Him i.e. 'testimonies' [in Hebrew, edut].

-In order for the Kingdom of Heaven to come and the will of the Holy One to be done on earth as it is in Heaven we have to embrace and walk in the Covenant's responsibilities of loyalty, its protocols of decorum, its rules of engagement with the nations, and its etiquettes of interaction with our King and one another.
+In order for the Kingdom of Heaven to come and the will of the Holy One to be done on earth as it is in Heaven we have to embrace and walk in the Covenant's purposes, its priorities, its responsibilities of loyalty, its protocols of decorum, its rules of engagement with the raging nations and vain-imagination-obsessed people groups of our age, and its etiquettes of interaction with our King and with one another.